 More people live in cities than ever before.
 According to the United Nations Population Fund, over half of the world’s citizens now live in an urban area—a figure expected to reach nearly 70 percent by 2050.
+Globally, one in eight of those city dwellers lives in a megacity, defined by the UN as a place with more than 10 million people.
 Beirut's last public beach: residents fear privatisation of Ramlet al-Baida.
 Take a stroll down the golden sands of Ramlet al-Baida, Beirut’s last public beach, and you’ll see families fishing and smoking shisha in ramshackle palm frond cabanas, boys kicking footballs under battered lamp-posts, and children building sandcastles in the waves.

 Congregations file into the barn-like halls to hear priests and preachers.
 Down on the terrace of Chez Tintin, one of Kinshasa’s best known restaurants and nightspots, only fishermen and two tourists from the central town of Kisangani brave the warm, driving rain.
 Beyond the plastic tables and chairs, a low brick wall, and the pilgrims, is the Congo.
 Though 4,500km from its furthest source, the great river is less than 1,000 metres wide at this point, and surges through the narrow bottleneck with tremendous power.
-The resulting rush of foaming brown water is the reason for the existence, the proximity and the enmity of arguably the world’s two closest capital cities: Kinshasa, of the Democratic Republic of Congo, and Brazzaville, of the confusingly similarly named Republic of Congo.
 Who lives here now?
 Park Hill.
 The giant concrete estate of Park Hill in Sheffield started life as a bustling new home for council tenants in the 1960s.

 The BBC filmed a landmark documentary there in 1965, interviewing the families who had moved out of slum housing to live in the "streets in the sky".
 But Park Hill soon took a turn for the worse - it became notorious for its crime and drug problems.
 The Brutalist building was eventually condemned as a concrete eyesore.
 Now, 55 years since it was built, Park Hill is flourishing again.
 On Scottish Islands, a Generation Caught Between Past and Future.
 A quick online search of the Western Isles, also known as the Outer Hebrides, reveals no shortage of dreamy imagery.

 With a population of more than 200,000, the slum is considered Kenya's biggest and Dallas has a lot of ground to cover.
-He's made it his mission to be the voice of the disenfranchised and to hold the powerful to account.
 Mood swings: The man mapping Britain's emotions.
 Image copyright Daniel Raven-Ellison National Geographic explorer Daniel Raven-Ellison has just completed a 2.5 million step walk across Britain's cities and parks and electronically measured his changing mood with each step.